A generalization of Ramanujan's congruence to modular forms of prime level: Numerical examples

 The cosets $A=\G_0(M)\sm **xy$ can be identified with points $(x:y)\in \PP^1(\Z/M\Z)$, and setting $P=P^+(g)$, we can use the relations $P|\dd=P$, $P|S=-P$ to express all 8 components of $P$ in terms of

-Since 43 divides all the coefficients except for those of $X^0$ and $X^4$, this illustrates the previous comment, namely we have $P^+(g)\equiv P^+(E_{k,M}^{(+1)})\!\!\pmod{43}$.
+Since 43 divides all the coefficients except for those of $X^0$ and $X^4$, this illustrates the previous comment, namely we have $P^+(g)\equiv P^+\big(E_{k,M}^{(+1)}\big)\!\!\pmod{43}$.
 This implies directly that $g\equiv E_{k,M}^{(+1)} \pmod{43}$, and indeed we have $43|7^3+1$, so the congruence follows from Theorem~\ref{T1}.

 To apply Theorem~\ref{T3}, we note that $\den P^+(g)=2$ in~\eqref{1.5}, so this condition poses no restriction.
-Taking $p=2$, we find $11|\lambda_p-p^{k/2-1}(p+1)$, and since $11\nmid p^{k/2-1}-1=3$ we find from Theorem~\ref{T3} that there exists a congruence between $g_p^{(-1)}$ and a newform $f\in S_6(14)$ which is 2-new and has eigenvalue -1 for $W_2$.
+Taking $p=2$, we find $11|\lambda_p-p^{k/2-1}(p+1)$, and since $11\nmid p^{k/2-1}-1=3$ we deduce from Theorem~\ref{T3} that there exists a congruence between $g_p^{(-1)}$ and a Hecke eigenform $f\in S_6(14)$ which is 2-new and has eigenvalue $-1$ for $W_2$.
 In fact, we find a newform~$f$ of level 14 (as predicted by the conjecture in the introduction) with $q$-expansion

 \end{example}